 Compared to the brown recluse, black widow spiders live longer.
 The former has a lifespan ranging from one to two years while the latter can live as long as three years or even five.
 It is worth noting, however, that male black widows only live for about a quarter or a third of a year.

 Unlike the brown recluse, black widow spiders lay their eggs in summer.
-During this period, a mother may lay as many as ten egg sacs each containing 100 – 400 eggs.
-The little spiderlings which make it out of eggs which haven’t been gobbled up will mature in about six to nine months.
+During this period, a mother may lay as many as 10 egg sacs each containing 100-400 eggs.
+The little spiderlings that make it out of eggs which haven’t been gobbled up will mature in about six to nine months.

 While both of these spiders prefer to be left alone by humans and other animals, there are some behavioral differences between the two.
 For example, brown recluses live up to their name and prefer to live a reclusive life without confrontation, while black widow spiders can be aggressive if protecting their eggs.